The Bloody Beetroots

 The Bloody Beetroots is an Italian electronic music project of musician and producer Bob Rifo (also Sir Bob Cornelius Rifo and SBCR, born Simone Cogo).
-Established in late 2006, the Bloody Beetroots were initially a duo consisting of Bob Rifo and Tommy Tea, who later left in 2012.
+Established in late 2005, the Bloody Beetroots were initially a DJ duo consisting of Bob Rifo and Tommy Tea, who later left in 2012.

 Career

 The leader of the band, Sir Bob Cornelius Rifo, was born in 1977 in Bassano del Grappa, Italy.
-He lives in Venice Beach, California.
+He lives between Italy and the United States.
 He is a classically trained musician, but gained reputation for producing music with styles ranging from punk rock to the new wave of the 1980s.
 His identity remains largely anonymous.
 In fact, the only identifying public feature he has is the year "1977" tattooed across his chest, which is the year of his birth, that coincided with the year punk-rock was born.
 Rifo, a music producer, DJ and photographer uses the pseudonym the Bloody Beetroots himself.

-2006–2009: Early production and Romborama
+2005–2009: Early production and Romborama

 Sir Bob Cornelius Rifo gained the support of Etienne De Crecy, Alex Gopher, and Dim Mak's Steve Aoki with his early singles "Warp 1.9" and "Cornelius", In 2008, his EP Cornelius was in the Top 100 International iTunes downloads.

 In 2009, the Bloody Beetroots released his first album, Romborama.
 The Bloody Beetroots DJ Set (Sir Rifo and ex-member Tommy Tea) had a short tour of the United States in early 2008, alongside DJ Steve Aoki.

-In 2009, Sir Rifo also worked on Rifoki, a hardcore punk collaboration with Steve Aoki.
+In 2009, Sir Rifo also worked on Rifoki, a hardcore punk band with Steve Aoki.